thesandybridge/seabridge_site/content/react_js_php.md

 CSS cannot effect the DOM, it can only change the way it is rendered.
 JavaScript on the other hand CAN effect the DOM.
 So say we wanted to remove that <div> from the DOM altogether.
 We can do that by changing the logic inside our "click" event.
-(I will ommit the previously defined code and just focus on this event)
+(I will omit the previously defined code and just focus on this event)

 ```javascript
 btn.addEventListener("click", () => {